-Earth Day for kids should be every day: families can enhance nearly any type of travel experience with nature activities for kids ranging from extreme wilderness tours to simple nature walks.
+Earth Day for kids should be every day.
+Families can enhance nearly any type of travel experience with nature activities for kids ranging from extreme wilderness tours to simple nature walks.
 The following are our favorite ways to experience nature while traveling with kids:

-1. Sleep in nature.
+1. Sleep in nature

-Even if you’re not on a camping trip, you can still sleep outdoors… or close to it.
+Even if you’re not on a camping trip, you can still sleep outdoors, or close to it.
 While on a road trip or traveling between major cities, do your hotel budget a favor and look for a camping alternative.
 No need for full camping gear.
 Leave the tent and sleeping bags at home, and move into a different kind of shelter for the night.
 For example, many state parks and private campgrounds offer nightly stays in yurts, cabins, or even teepees.
 They’ll include beds (and sometimes bedding), plus bathrooms (private or shared), and plenty of outdoor space.
 Even if you’re back on the road the next morning, your kids will have benefited from outdoor space and recreation for the night.

-2. Kayak or river raft.
+2. Kayak or river raft

-Look for a tour company that offers half-day excursions if you have beginners in your group, and pick ‘family floats’ with kids under age five.
+Look for a tour company that offers excursions for a few hours if you have beginners in your group.
+Pick ‘family floats’ with kids under age five.
 Kids dig kayaking and river rafting because it’s more exciting than hiking, with the same explorative benefits.
-Our top favorite kayaking and river rafting adventures have included a family float along the Deerfield River in Massachusetts with Zoar Outdoor and kayaking Vancouver Island Canada’s Ucluelet harbor with Majestic Ocean Kayaking.
+Our top kayaking and river rafting adventures have included a family float along the Deerfield River in Massachusetts with Zoar Outdoor.
+We also enjoyed kayaking Vancouver Island Canada’s Ucluelet Harbor with Majestic Ocean Kayaking.

-3. Seek out botanical gardens and nature preserves.
+3. Seek out botanical gardens and nature preserves

 If your destination lacks a botanical garden, find a nature preserve.
 (Hint: look for the big green spaces on Google Maps!)
-Nature preserves will often teach your kids about local wildlife, as well as community conservation efforts.
+Nature preserves will often teach your kids about local wildlife and community conservation efforts.
 Usually free, these locations will benefit from a small donation upon your departure.

-4. Horseback ride.
+4. Horseback ride

 Many outdoor resorts, including ski resorts and off-the-beaten-path ranches, now offer horseback riding.
-For roughly the cost of a round of golf or a spa treatment, you can introduce your kids to the cowboy (or girl) lifestyle — for a few hours.
-We love horseback riding while on vacation because it accomplishes two important goals: fun family time in a memorable way, and the chance to see more of the outdoors up-close.
+For roughly the cost of a round of golf or a spa treatment, you can introduce your kids to the cowboy (or girl) lifestyle for a few hours.
+We love horseback riding while on vacation because it accomplishes two important goals: fun family time in a memorable way and the chance to see more of the outdoors up-close.

 As a bonus, tour wranglers are often experts on their destination, giving you the scoop on everything from local wildlife to the best burger in town.
 Our favorite horseback riding operations have included those at Brasada Ranch in Oregon and Blue Sky Ranch in Utah.

-5. Mountain bike.
+5. Mountain bike

 Some of your most memorable moments may be spent on a nature excursion or taking time to explore a local park.
 No matter where you travel, it’s likely that at least one of the above activities will be available to you, helping you introduce your kids not only to the joy of traveling, but the joy of caring for the earth.

 What outdoor activities do you encourage in your kids, whether at home or while traveling?
 What has been your most memorable outdoor experience?